Wheel-Engraved Saxon Goblet c 1740

 Restoration : None

-This superbly engraved goblet from Saxony in the East of modern day Germany that shares some cutting features with neighbouring Bohemian glass from the same period.
-There are numerous museum example sand all are attributed to the Glücksburger Hütte from 1710 to 1730.
+This partially engraved goblet from Saxony in the East of present-day Germany shares some cutting features with neighbouring Bohemian glass from around the same period.
+There are numerous museum examples and all are attributed to the Glashütte Glücksburg from 1710 to 1730.
 This glass house may present a lesson to all of us in terms of resource management.
-It was originally sited due to the availability of large quantities of timber for charcoal production but by 1751 it has to be closed due to shortages of timber.
-An Anglo- Prussian army finally laid it to rest when sacking the factory during the seven years war of 1754 and laying to rest the resource iussue.
+It was originally sited due to the availability of large quantities of timber for charcoal production but by 1751 it has to be closed due to shortages of said resource.
+An Anglo-Prussian army finally laid it to rest when sacking the factory during the Seven Years War of (1756-63).

 - Availability: Sold